Skip to content

 • check batch size / precision / kernels

-• use deeper profiling only after TraceML shows the hot path
+• use an operator-level profiler only after TraceML shows the hot path

 INPUT STRAGGLER